 This course uses a combination of experiential engagement, cognitive study, and creative production assignments to support students in meeting the learning goals.
-It is offered in the fall of 2019 as an online course.
+It is offered in the spring of 2022 as an online course.
 Each week there will be a variety of content presentation, production exercises, and opportunities to participate in either asynchronous or synchronous conversation.
-We will record any synchronous sessions so that time zone differences and professional commitments will not unduly exclude students.